lukerbs/ScriptMonkey/README.md

 ## Setup

-To use Codemonkey, you'll need an OpenAI API key.
+To use CodeMonkey, you'll need an OpenAI API key.
 Set it up as follows:

 ```bash
 export OPENAI_API_KEY='your-api-key'
 ```

-Let Codemonkey take care of your Python errors so you can focus on building!
+Let CodeMonkey take care of your Python errors so you can focus on building!